kotnik/blog/posts/using-letsencryptorg.md

 ```

 The script will tell you to put a hash to be reached from a certain
-URL in your webiste, and after you created that file, it will fetch it
+URL in your website, and after you created that file, it will fetch it
 and verify that you actualy do own the domain.
 Within seconds
 everything will be over and our new certificate will be located in
 `/etc/letsencrypt/live/bin.kotur.org`.